ryantd42/NY-Legislative-Git/2023/A361B-2023/bill.md

  BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
-This act shall be known and may be cited as the "reproductive freedom and equity program".
+This act shall be known and may be cited as the "reproductive freedom and equity grant program".
   § 2.
 Legislative findings.
 The legislature finds:
   1. Abortion is essential health  care  and  integral  to  the  overall health and wellbeing of individuals.
   2. In  1970,  New  York  legalized abortion, three years prior to the Supreme Court decision in Roe v.
 Wade, which enumerated a constitutional right to abortion care.
-  3. On January 22, 2019, the 36th  anniversary  of  the  Supreme  Court
+  3. On January 22, 2019, the 46th  anniversary  of  the  Supreme  Court
- Decision Roe v.
+ decision Roe v.
 Wade, New York modernized our state law to be consistent with  the holdings of Roe v.
 Wade, articulating in that every individual has a fundamental right to abortion.
-  4. Despite a constitutional and state right to abortion care, barriers exist that challenge an individual's ability to exercise their right  to care.
+  4. Despite a state right to abortion care, barriers exist  that  chal- lenge an individual's ability to exercise their right to care.
-  5. Individuals seeking abortion care can often experience obstacles to obtaining  an  abortion, whether that is an inability to afford the cost of care, the distance one must travel, the costs associated with  travel including transportation needs, childcare, lodging, lost wages and more.
+  5. Individuals seeking abortion care can often experience obstacles to obtaining  an  abortion, whether that is an inability to afford the cost

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02278-01-3
+  LBD02278-04-3
- A. 361  2
+ A. 361--A  2

+ of care, the distance one must travel, the costs associated with  travel including transportation needs, childcare, lodging, lost wages and more.
   6. Barriers  to  care  are  often  intensified  for immigrants, young people, people with disabilities and those living in rural areas.
-  7. If the United States Supreme Court overturns Roe v.
-Wade, access to care  across the country will dramatically shift with people in at least 26 states - 36,000,000 women and individuals with the capacity to become pregnant - losing access to care.
+  7. The United States Supreme Court overturned Roe v.
+Wade on June  24, 2022,  significantly  impacting  access  to  care across the country for millions.
   8. It is estimated that in the wake of state bans on  abortion  across the  country, New York would be the nearest provider of care for 190,000 to 280,000 more women of reproductive age.